popshark1/awesome-drone-detection/README.md

 # awesome-drone-detection
-List of awesome open source tools to detect drones
+List of awesome open source and free tools to detect drones

 Acoustic solution to detect drones